mrc-ide/individual/joss/paper.md

 coded in Fortran.
 However, rate functions for events have highly restricted functional forms and cannot interface with other R packages.

 EpiModel [@Jenness:2018] is perhaps the closest R software we have reviewed, allowing simulation of highly detailed discrete time models on networks, using functionality from the statnet [@Handcock:statnet] project for network classes and algorithms.
+However the simulation API requires some time to become familiar with, and due to the focus on networks, `individual` can be easier to get started with for other types of models (or vector borne diseases).
+In addition the C++ interface of `individual` allows more straightforward manipulation of its underlying data structures, whereas the network package [@Butts:2008] which is the basis for EpiModel uses a less well documented C API.

 Why we're awesome: